matzapata/bootwindscss/docs/content/en/components/badge.md

 ## Background colors

-Here we are using tailwindcss for changing the colors so you can use not just the theme colors but anyone you want.
-Remember that the theme colors are included with the preset.
+Change the colors to fit your design with tailwind utilities wherever you want.
+Remember that bootstrap theme colors are included in the preset so you can access them like any other tw color.

 <div class="bd-example">
   <span class="badge bg-primary">Primary</span>